 As Deputy Director of Second Amendment History and Scholarship at Everytown Law, Mark focuses on developing the historical and scholarly record supporting the constitutionality of gun regulation.
 Mark’s work makes up much of the Originalist defense of gun laws under the Second Amendment.

 Mark’s work has been published by the Smithsonian Institution Press, Texas A&M Law Review, William and Mary Bill of Rights Journal, Hastings Constitutional Law Quarterly, Southern Illinois Law Review and Campbell Law Review.
 Mark’s work has been frequently cited in briefs and often is relied on by Courts across the country.

-Prior to joining Everytown, Mark was a fellow in the New York County District Attorney’s Office in the Cybercrime and Identity Theft Bureau where he investigated and prosecuted credit card and check fraud, stalking, computer hacking and theft.
-He is a graduate of Georgetown University Law Center.
+Prior to joining Everytown, Mark was a fellow in the New York County District Attorney’s Office Cybercrime and Identity Theft Bureau, where he investigated and assisted in prosecuting stalking, identity theft, and hacking cases.

 Mark is a graduate of Georgetown University Law Center and Marquette University where he double majored in history and criminology.

 - The Use and Misuse of History in Second Amendment Litigation, in A Right to Bear Arms?: The Contested Role of History in Contemporary Debates on the Second Amendment (Jennifer Tucker, Bart Hacker, Margaret Vining eds.)
 (Smithsonian Institution Scholarly Press 2019)

 - The Law and Politics of Firearms Regulation in Reconstruction Texas, 4 Tex.
 A&M L. Rev. 95 (2016)